oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

       You will now be able to view customer data from customers360 table.

-   You successfully made it to the end this lab.
-You may now  **proceed to the next lab** .
+   You successfully made it to the end this of this.
+You may now  **proceed to the next lab**.

 ## Learn More